flisanp/ms1-ceramic-studio/README.md

 1. As a potential customer I want to visit her shop to find out what products I can buy.
 2. As a fan of the ceramist I would like to find where the nearest stockists are located so that I can purchase her products.
 3. As a fan of the ceramist I would like to find her social media sites so that I can keep updated about her work.
+4. As a curious new visitor to the website I would like to know more information about the ceramist and her work.
-4. As a follower on social media I need to find her shop so that I can buy the product I saw in her latest Instagram post.
+5. As a follower on social media I need to find her shop so that I can buy the product I saw in her latest Instagram post.
-5. As a retailer I would like to view her collection of products to see if it's something I would buy for my store.
+6. As a retailer I would like to view her collection of products to see if it's something I would buy for my store.
-6. As a retailer I want to find the contact information so that I can get in touch with her for business inquiries.
+7. As a retailer I want to find the contact information so that I can get in touch with her for business inquiries.

 #### Strategy
 I wanted to make a user-friendly website for the ceramist where she easily can offer her products to potential customers and retailers.
 The main focus when you enter the site is therefore a call to action button that leads straight to her shop on [Etsy](https://www.etsy.com/).